Physical Therapy Treatments For Benign Paroxysmal Positional Vertigo (BPPV)

 The Epley Maneuver is considered one of the most effective treatments for benign paroxysmal positional vertigo.

-The maneuver involves rotating your head at different angles for between thirty and sixty seconds.
+The maneuver involves sitting on your bed and rotating your head at different angles for spans of thirty to sixty seconds.

-The goal of this exercise is to move the calcium carbonate to the correct part of your ear, so it is no longer causing your nervous system to react inappropriately.
+The goal of this exercise is to move the calcium carbonate to the correct part of your ear, so it’s no longer causing your nervous system to react inappropriately.

 2. The Liberatory Maneuver